Xuanzang: Kingdoms of Kanyakubja, Ayodhya, Prayaga, Kausambi, Visaka

 The country of Kanyākubja, also called Kusumapura, has the Ganges River to its west, with flowery forests of brilliant colors, transparent waters and prosperous people.
 They are simple and honest by custom, states Xuanzang, with handsome and graceful features.
 They cherish arts and literature, speak lucidly.
 Half of the population is Buddhist, half heretics.
 The Buddhists study both Mahayana and Hinayana teachings.
 The heretics have over two hundred deva temples.

-The current king is Harshavardhana, a Hindu of Bais kshatriya caste descent.
-Three of his ancestors were also kings, and they were all known to the Chinese kings as virtuous.
-Xuanzang then recites, at length, the story of prince Shiladitya and how he constructed both major monasteries and temples, feeding hundreds of Buddhist monks and hundreds of Hindu Brahmins on festive days.
+The current monarch is Harshavardhana, a Hindu of Bais Kshatriya lineage.
+Three of his ancestors were also monarchs, and they were all known to the Chinese monarchs as virtuous.
+Xuanzang then recites, at length, the story of prince Shiladitya and how he constructed both major monasteries and temples, feeding hundreds of Buddhist monks and hundreds of Hindu priests on festive days.
 He describes numerous monasteries in the southeast of its capital, along with large Buddhist temple made of stone and brocks, with a thirty feet tall Buddha statue.
 To the south of this is temple, states Xuanzang, is a Surya temple built from bluestone.
 Next to the Surya temple is a Mahesvara (Shiva) temple also made from bluestone.
 Both are profusely carved with sculptures.
-About 100 li to the southeast of Shiladitya's capital, states Xuanzang, is the Navadevakula city on the eastern bank of Ganges eiver.
-It is surrounded by flowery wood, has three monasteries with five hundred monks, and a multitiered terraced deva temple that is "exquisitely constructed" (Li Rongxi translation).
+About 100 li to the southeast of Shiladitya's capital, states Xuanzang, is the Navadevakula city on the eastern bank of Ganges river.
+It is surrounded by flowery wood, has three monasteries with five hundred monks, and a multi-tiered terraced deva temple that is "exquisitely constructed" (Li Rongxi translation).

 About 600 li to the southeast is the country of Ayodhya.
 It grows abundant amounts of cereals, is blessed with fruits and flowers.
 People are benign and dedicate themselves to arts and crafts.
 Ayodhya has over a hundred monasteries and three thousand monks studying Hinayana and Mahayana Buddhism.
 Its capital has ten deva temples.
-This is the country where some of the key sastras of the Sautrantika school of Buddhism were composed.
+This is the country where some of the key shastras of the Sautrantika school of Buddhism were composed.
 A few hundred li east of Ayodhya is the country of Ayamukha.
 Here too, states Xuanzang, people are honest and simple.
 They have five monasteries with over one thousand monks, mostly studying Hinayana.
 Near them are ten deva temples.